quankori/quankori.github.io/docs/programming/nodejs/concept.md

 Node.js can indeed operate in a multi-threaded fashion with the "worker_threads" module.
 However, its primary design is single-threaded.
 Implementing multiple threads in Node.js brings forth the challenges typical of multi-threaded programming in other languages.

-## Child process

-- Allows you to run a new process on the system and interact with it through pipes.
-Child processes do not share memory or resources with each other, and each child process uses a separate thread.
-Child processes are useful for tasks that require processing multiple processes, but require interaction between independent processes.

-## Worker threads

-- Worker threads are a new feature in Node.js 10.5, allowing you to create multiple threads within a single Node.js process.
-All worker threads share memory and resources with the main thread, but each worker thread runs on a separate thread.
-Worker threads make it easier to create multithreaded applications in Node.js.

 ## Event loop

 - When an asynchronous request is sent, such as an HTTP request, Node.js does not wait for that request to complete before continuing to execute other requests.
 Instead, Node.js sends that request to the system and continues to execute other requests.
 When that request is completed, the system notifies Node.js that the request is complete, and Node.js continues to execute other tasks.